Sustainable New Jersey Chairperson: Jessica Barnes (PV & JK))

 The Milltown Public Schools have joined a certification program called Sustainable New Jersey.
-In this program the Parkview and Joyce Kilmer School work to become more environmentally friendly.
-This program includes, but is not limited to: reducing waist, creating healthier habits and school environment, and educating our future leaders in the matters of sustainability.
+In this program the Parkview and Joyce Kilmer Schools work to become more environmentally friendly.
+This program includes, but is not limited to: reducing waste, creating healthier habits and a healthy school environment while educating our future leaders in the matters of sustainability.

-The goal for the 2019-2020 school year in both Joyce Kilmer and Parkview is to create a healthier school environment with a focus on air quality in and out of the buildings.
-In addition we are focusing on promoting student and staff wellness through nutrition and exercise.
+The goal for the 2023-2024 school year in both Joyce Kilmer and Parkview is to create a healthier school environment with a focus on air quality in and out of the buildings.
+In addition we are focusing on strengthening our reduce of food by composting.

-We are looking to create a safer and more sustainable with every year!
+We are looking to create a safer and more sustainable environment every year!

 This year the Joyce Kilmer Green Team would like to welcome back Mrs. Barnes, the Green Club Advisor, and introduct the new Joyce Kilmer Green Club Assistant: Mr. McMahon!
 Mr. McMahon conducted a Botony Buffet with his students in the garden along with assisting with the after school program.
 In addition, Joyce Kilmer would like to thank volunteer and neighbor, Barbara Wright, for helping in the garden!
 Mrs. Wright brought some plants and helped the Green Team landscape the garden to attract pollinators.